 The cost of the course is £220, which includes eight evenings and a practice day, plus handouts and access to downloadable audio recordings of the guided mindfulness practices.

-The next course is scheduled to commence on 9th September 2019 and will take place over 8 consecutive Monday evenings, 7-9pm, until 28th October, with a practice day 10am-4pm on 19th October.
+The next course is planned to commence on 10th February 2020 and will take place over 8 consecutive Monday evenings, 7-9pm, until 30th March, with a practice day 10am-4pm on 21st March.

 Mindfulness courses take place in the beautiful studio at Sarpenela Natural Therapies Centre, Farnham, Blandford, Dorset, DT11 8DG, which is easily accessible from Blandford, Shaftesbury, Salisbury, Wimborne, Verwood, Ringwood, throughout Dorset and the borders of Hampshire and Wiltshire.

-Courses can also take place in accessible locations in other East Dorset villages, 7-9pm for eight weeks, on the most convenient evening for participants.
+Courses can also take place in accessible locations in other East Dorset villages, including Cranborne or Verwood, 7-9pm for eight weeks, on the most convenient evening for participants.
 Courses will usually start in February, May and September.

 Please contact me at email@example.com with any queries and to book a place on a course.
 If you are interested in joining a course but are unable to come on the planned dates, do get in touch as it may be possible to arrange courses on different days and at alternative times.

-Further to completing an eight week course there will be the opportunity to join ongoing mindfulness practice meetings, which take place once a month on Monday evenings at Sarpenela and Wednesday evenings in Poole, and future practice days as part of sustaining your mindfulness practice.
+Further to completing an eight week course there will be the opportunity to join ongoing mindfulness practice meetings, which take place once a month on Monday evenings at Sarpenela and Wednesday evenings in Poole, as well as future practice days as part of sustaining your mindfulness practice.